Goodernews/CS-221/Homeworks/HW_7/README.md

 - [x] Structure Outlined
 - [x] Code written
-- [x] Compiling succesfully
+- [x] Compiling successfully
 - [x] Passing all tests
 - [x] No memory leaks

-### Constuctor
+### Constructor

 There is no required arguments, if nothing is passed through at construction then a forest with size 0 is created.

-Optionally, a forest can be intialled with a tree by passing through a pointer to a tree.
+Optionally, a forest can be installed with a tree by passing through a pointer to a tree.

 **Returned type:** `forest_ptr_t`